Replace Type Code with Class

 How to Refactor

 Create a new class and give it a new name that corresponds to the purpose of the coded type.
-Here we will call it type class.
+Here we’ll call it type class.

 Copy the field containing type code to the type class and make it private.
 Then create a getter for the field.
 A value will be set for this field only from the constructor.

 For each value of the coded type, create a static method in type class.
-It will be creating a new type class object corresponding to this value of the coded type.
+It’ll be creating a new type class object corresponding to this value of the coded type.

 In the original class, replace the type of the coded field with type class.
 Create a new object of this type in the constructor as well as in the field setter.
 Change the field getter so that it calls the type class getter.